geliyangVU/VU_FALL22_IOT_CLASS/Setup_RaspberryPI/README.md

 the password I used was dietpi

 <img width="1082" alt="Screen Shot 2022-09-10 at 2 25 00 PM" src="https://user-images.githubusercontent.com/97559266/189498265-9e1e3a7d-a13f-4685-a422-5d03e37cb08b.png">
-I was ablt to get to the following UI, the upper left corner says: RPi 4 Model B (aarch64) with IP : 192.168.8.150
+I was able to get to the following UI, the upper left corner said: RPi 4 Model B (aarch64) with IP : 192.168.8.150
 <img width="1059" alt="Screen Shot 2022-09-10 at 2 19 03 PM" src="https://user-images.githubusercontent.com/97559266/189498289-050ed282-77aa-4fb7-a214-9f82e9ac9af6.png">
-It took me a while to get used to this UI and I was able to find the DietPi-Config from the menu
+It took me a while to get used to this UI and I was able to find the DietPi-Config from the menu.

 <img width="1054" alt="Screen Shot 2022-09-10 at 2 20 05 PM" src="https://user-images.githubusercontent.com/97559266/189498446-7d83ec32-5cab-4643-b44c-744bcf9f15ae.png">

 ## Go to the Security Options to change password and hostname

-Then I changed the password under Security Options
+Then I changed the password under Security Options.

 <img width="1052" alt="Screen Shot 2022-09-10 at 2 20 21 PM" src="https://user-images.githubusercontent.com/97559266/189498475-ffac06a1-320a-4441-b05c-c56bff73fdee.png">
-Change password and Hostname
+Change password and Hostname.

 <img width="1083" alt="Screen Shot 2022-09-10 at 2 23 06 PM" src="https://user-images.githubusercontent.com/97559266/189498514-988dde46-17b3-4713-b013-670f98af5887.png">

 <img width="1084" alt="Screen Shot 2022-09-10 at 2 23 23 PM" src="https://user-images.githubusercontent.com/97559266/189498520-963faa1c-c4ff-4a0e-8a77-21cd7bfde526.png">

-The last thing I did was to confirm the password change.
+The last thing I did was to confirm the password changed.

 <img width="1062" alt="Screen Shot 2022-09-10 at 2 20 57 PM" src="https://user-images.githubusercontent.com/97559266/189498541-b6e27b08-5c3c-42ef-8a30-6fc3e8c137ba.png">